 Plan where you will be stopping each night

 Now that you have chosen a destination and figured out who is traveling with you, it is time to pick where to spend the night.
 In short, you want to chose nightly stops at a maximum of 6 hours apart.
-On the other hand, they can be less than 6 hours apart.
+But don’t let that keep you from making them less than 6 hours apart.
 On our Road Trip to New Orleans, we stayed in Ybor city on Day 1.
-We only travelled 2 hours and 20 minutes to our destination for Day 2.
+We only traveled 2 hours and 20 minutes to our destination for Day 2.
 This was because we wanted to take in a brewery tour prior to leaving Ybor City.
 Then we needed time to shop for dinner before arriving at our condo in Cedar Key.

 Keep in mind, the longer you plan on driving in one day, the less time you have for enjoying the sights.
 Again, the drive for Day 3 was only a 3 1/2 hour drive because we stopped at a winery on the way.
 Once we arrived in Marianna we needed time to go spelunking and set up our campsite before dark.